Let’s make a Needle Felted Sheep or Dog that can pose! Photo shows sheep laying down.

 Wrap your black OR white wool around the wire, section by section.
 I always start with the body.Don’t use too much.
 You will be adding layers of wool and felting it in between the layers.

-**Be sure that your sheep is scrawny looking.
+**Be sure that your sheep or dog is scrawny looking.
 Remember this core with be covered with a layer of curls which will “plump” up your sheep!
+DO NOT flatten the curls.They will stay on if felted in a couple of places.

-BLACK SHEEP: Wrap wire with black wool .
+BLACK SHEEP OR DOG: Wrap wire with black wool .
 When your base is firm add the Black curls.

-WHITE SHEEP: Wrap wire with white wool.
+WHITE SHEEP OR DOG: Wrap wire with white wool.
 When your base is firm add the White curls.

-GRAY SHEEP: Wrap wire with gray wool.
+GRAY SHEEP OR DOG: Wrap wire with gray wool.
 When your base is firm add the gray curls.

 SPOTTED SHEEP: Wrap wire with white wool.
 When your base is firm add the White curls and the Black curls.
 Don’t add the black curls over the white curls.
 Leave areas open for the black curls so the coat will be even.

-BE CREATIVE with your sheep.
-Use this method to make a sheep of any breed.
+BE CREATIVE with your sheep or dog.
+Use this method to make a sheep or dog of any breed.
 If you do a search for sheep there about 200 breeds to choose from. http://www.sheep101.info/breeds.html

 TO PREVENT BREAKING NEEDLES: Be careful when you are poking around the wire. * IF YOUR NEEDLE GETS STUCK IN THE WIRE….STOP….THEN GENTLY WIGGLE SLIGHTLY TO WORK IT OUT WITHOUT BREAKING.The needles are breakable and can snap from hitting a hard surface.
 When inserting the needle, pull it out at the same angle as it went in.
 If you push sideways on the needle went it is in the wool or in the foam it can snap and break.